 Howard Thurman Conference

 Today, Thurman’s work is as relevant as ever.
-But awareness of his legacy wains at a time when his compelling thoughts and commanding voice is needed.
+But awareness of his legacy wanes at a time when his compelling thoughts and commanding voice are needed.
 Given the philosophical and contemplative dimension of his writing, we could surmise that shrinking attention spans and impatient social habits are to blame for this unfortunate trend.
 Or we might wonder if Thurman’s status as a minority contributes to inexplicable omissions of his writing in seminaries, religious studies programs, and history departments.

 While both explanations have merit, Walter Earl Fluker and Catherine Tumber suggest three equally persuasive possibilities: “Many students of African-American history view him as a vague mystic.”
 Others saw him as a conciliatory “integrationist who did not grasp the realities of institutional power and cultural estrangement.”
-Still others were attracted to “his intercultural liturgical experimentation, [and] his pacifism,” but “often without reckoning with the historical foundations and tragic dimension of his thought, or its [very theological] relationship to politics.”
+Still, others were attracted to “his intercultural liturgical experimentation, [and] his pacifism,” but “often without reckoning with the historical foundations and tragic dimension of his thought, or its [very theological] relationship to politics.”
 Whatever the case may be, the result is a lack of exposure to a critical figure in American thought and civil transformation.